Product structures in Floer theory for Lagrangian cobordisms: Introduction

-\end{teo} A direct corollary of this theorem is that the product $\mfm_2$ is associative in homology.
-Finally, once we get this $A_\infty$-structure, we can associate to a Legendrian submanifold $\La$ an $A_\infty$-category of Lagrangian cobordisms that we denote $\Fuk_-(\La)$.
-The objects of this category are triples $(\Sigma,\La^-,\ep^-)$ such that $\La^-$ is a Legendrian submanifold, $\ep^-$ is an augmentation of $\Ac(\La^-)$ and $\Sigma$ is an exact Lagrangian cobordism from $\La^-$ to $\La$.
-We show then that the map $\Fc^1$ extends in a family of maps $\Fc=\{\Fc^d\}_{d\geq0}$ which is an $A_\infty$-functor, and we have: \begin{teo} There exists an $A_\infty$-functor $\Fc\colon\Fuk_-(\La)\to\Aug_-(\La)$ cohomologically full and faithful. \end{teo} Remark that Theorem \ref{teo_prod} and Theorem \ref{teofoncteur} are in fact corollaries of Theorem \ref{teo3} and Theorem \ref{ffon} respectively.
-However in this paper we will present first in details the proofs of Theorem \ref{teo_prod} and \ref{teofoncteur}, which is useful to get a better understanding of what happens with higher order maps.
-For the study of exact Lagrangian cobordisms between Legendrian submanifolds in the standard contact manifold $(\R^3,dz-ydx)$, we can also define a category $\Fuk_+(\La)$, using a different type of perturbation as for the definition of $\Fuk_-(\La)$ to get transverse objects.
-Then, we would have a functor $\mathcal{G}:\Fuk_+(\La)\to\Aug_+(\La)$.
-The coherent perturbations used in \cite{NRSSZ} involve Morse functions on the Legendrian such that the Morse chords of the $k$-copy are ``well-organized''.
-This type of perturbation does not have a direct generalization in higher dimension, that is why it works only in dimension $3$ (for now).
-However, $\Fuk_+(\La)$ could also be defined using another more algebraic approach in the same spirit of Ekholm-Lekili \cite[Section 3]{EL}, using coefficients in chains in the based loop space of $\La$, and this would work in all dimension.
+adding a unit to $\Aug_-(\La^+)$ to make it unital, as explained in \cite[Remark 26]{EL}.
+The definition of these categories and functors will be done in a forthcoming paper.
+Let us remark that the categories of fillings $\Fuk_\pm(\La^+,\emptyset)$ could probably also be defined with another algebraic approach in the same spirit as Ekholm-Lekili \cite[Section 3]{EL}, using coefficients in chains in the based loop space of $\La^+$, but we will not develop this in this article.
+Also, in \cite[Theorem 1.6]{Yu} it is proven that the functor $\Aug_+(\La^-)\to\Aug_+(\La^+)$ induced by a cobordism on augmentation categories is cohomologically faithful.
+The faithfulness of $\Fc_+$ would in particular recover this, but then to get fullness it is needed to take into account intersection point generators.
 The paper is organized as follows.
-In Section \ref{moduli} we set up the definition and notations of all types of moduli spaces that are involved in the definition of all maps in the rests of the paper.
+In Section \ref{moduli} we set up the definition and notations of all types of moduli spaces that are involved in the definition of all maps in the rest of the paper.
 In Sections \ref{LCH} and \ref{CTH}, we review the definitions of Legendrian contact homology and Cthulhu homology.
 In Section \ref{PROD}, we construct the product structure on the Floer complexes and prove Theorem \ref{teo_prod} and Theorem \ref{teofoncteur}.
-Finally, in Section \ref{infini} we define the $A_\infty$-structure on Floer complexes and prove Theorem \ref{teo3} and Theorem \ref{ffon}.
+We give a very basic example of computation of the product in Section \ref{example}, and finally in Section \ref{infini} we define the $A_\infty$-structure on Floer complexes and prove Theorem \ref{teo3} and Theorem \ref{ffon}.